 Impact for Workers

 Previous research shows that the groups most likely to benefit from the changes are disproportionally women, workers under age 35, racial and ethnic minorities, and those with lower levels of educational attainment.
-The options available to employers responding to these new changes are nearly all positive, and will have the effect of increasing the overall economic security of low- and moderate-income households while providing more opportunities for a civic and social life outside of work:
+The options available to employers responding to these new changes are nearly all positive.
+In case an employee does not receive their revised pay, they can take the help of employment discrimination layers similar to the ones at Dhillon Law Group (Dhillonlaw.com) who can help them get their payments.
+That said, the positive response of employers to the changes will have the effect of increasing the overall economic security of low- and moderate-income households while providing more opportunities for a civic and social life outside of work:

 - Employers could offer an immediate wage boost for those full-time salaried workers making more than the old $455 threshold, but less than the $913 threshold.